mpv-player/mpv/DOCS/interface-changes.rst

     - change `--slang` default from blank to `auto`
     - add `--input-cursor-passthrough` option to allow pointer events to completely passthrough the mpv window
+    - icc and gpu-shader cache are now saved by default (use --no-icc-shader-cache and --no-gpu-shader-cache to disable)
  --- mpv 0.35.0 ---
     - add the `--vo=gpu-next` video output driver, as well as the options `--allow-delayed-peak-detect`, `--builtin-scalers`,